-- This also creates a complementary phenomenon: the absolute faith in the GPS.
+- This reliance will lead to a complementary phenomenon: the absolute faith in the GPS.

 People who rely on a GPS to guide them will ignore any human advice.
 A driver will not turn left no matter how reliable the advice is if the GPS says to turn right.
-The ignorance of the territory creates absolute faith (of an almost religious kind) in the GPS.
-The driver knows that the GPS will eventually find "a" route home, and the driver is no longer interested in finding the "best" route home that used to be the whole point of asking someone who knows the territory (someone who also knows how to avoid construction, traffic or a bad pavement).
+The ignorance of the territory will create absolute faith (of an almost religious kind) in the GPS.
+The driver will know that the GPS will eventually find "a" route home, and will no longer be interested in finding the "best" route home, which used to be the whole point of asking someone who knows the territory (and how to avoid construction, heavy traffic or a bad pavement or gangs).